-- (b) Any penalty not paid within 15 days of the date due is subject to an additional fee of 50 per cent of the original penalty. - (c) In addition to the penalties provided for in subsection (a), a vehicle with three or more unpaid adjudicated parking violations within a calendar year may be either immobilized by the attachment of a vehicle immobilizing device and/or impounded and towed to a vehicle storage facility at the owner's expense in accordance with the provisions of this article. - (d) An administrative fee of \$50 \$100.00 to defray the city's costs in administering and enforcing orders pursuant to this article will be charged for each vehicle ordered immobilized or impounded.
+- (b) Any penalty not paid within 15 days of the date due is subject to an additional fee of 50 per cent of the original penalty. - (c) In addition to the penalties provided for in subsection (a), a vehicle with three or more unpaid adjudicated parking violations may be immobilized by the attachment of a vehicle immobilizing device and/or impounded and towed to a vehicle storage facility at the owner's expense in accordance with the provisions of this article. - (d) An administrative fee of \$100.00 to defray the city's costs in administering and enforcing orders pursuant to this article will be charged for each vehicle ordered immobilized or impounded.